kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/test.md

 <hr>

-Let us start by converting 3 miles into feet.
+We start by converting 3 miles into feet.

 $$
 3 \cancel{\mi} \times\left(\frac{5280~\ft}{\cancel{\mi}}\right)=15\,840~\ft
 $$

 Now in order to convert from miles to km using only the conversion factors listed above we will first have to convert from miles to feet and then from feet to meters and finally from meters to km.
 This is done in one step as follows.

 $$
 3 \cancel{\mi} \times\left(\frac{5280~\ft}{\cancel{\mi}}\right)\times \left(\frac{\m}{3.281~\ft}\right)
 \times \left(\frac{\km}{1000~\m}\right)=4.83~\km
 $$

 If we had used a more [comprehensive table of conversion factors](../ConversionFactors.html) we could have instead converted between miles and km directly.

 $$
 3 \cancel{\mi} \times \left(\frac{1.609~\km}{\mi}\right)=4.83~\km
 $$

 </div>

-The above approach works because any conversion factor evaluates to unity as the numerator and denominator are physically equal to each other.
+The above approach works because any conversion factor evaluates to unity; the numerator and denominator of the conversion factor are physically equivalent and therefore cancel.
 Multiplying any quantity by a conversion factor therefore does not change the true physical value of the quantity even though it does change its units.

 It is imperative that results be dimensionally consistent when performing calculations.
 We do this by canceling units when solving for quantities.
-Here are some examples.
+If the resulting units turn out to not make sense (*e.g.* the question was asking for a time and the units somehow ended up resulting in m$2$) a mistake was made.
+So keeping track of units is a good way to check your work.
+Here are some more examples.

 <div class="example">
 A car is travelling at 80 kilometers per hour (km/h).
 How many minutes would it take to travel 16 km?